 Example: Call Center

-Let’s say that every new agent that joins a call center needs to go through General Induction Training.
+Let’s say that every new agent that joins a call center needs to go through General Onboarding Training.

 The first course may be ’How to Greet Customers When Picking Up the Phone’.
 In order to display competency in this learning, all new employees are tasked with a role play call.
 Those that pass the role play can move on to the next stage of learning, but those that fail to meet standards may need to revise that course to reinforce their learning about the different services offered by the business, and how to greet each type of customer appropriately.